 The fact that some humans misuse this power, and misuse this scripture, does not change the fact that God wants us to use it well.
 If we skip ahead in the story, we will learn that God told Adam to till and keep the garden.
 He could eat the plants, but he was not to use up or destroy the garden.

 Genesis 1 concludes by noting that everything was “very good.”
 Humanity was the crown, the capstone of creation.
 This was just the way God wanted it to be—but anyone who lives in the real world realizes that something is now terribly wrong with humanity.
 What went wrong?
 Genesis 2 and 3 explain how an originally perfect creation became messed up.
 Some Christians take the account at face value; others view it more as a parable.
 Either way, the theological message is the same.

 Genesis tells us that the first humans were named Adam (Genesis 5:2), the common Hebrew word for “human.”
 The name Eve is similar to the Hebrew word for living—“The man named his wife Eve, because she was the mother of all living” (3:20).
 The names Adam and Eve, to use modern terms, mean Human and Everyone’s Mother.
 What they did in Genesis 3—sin—is what humanity as a whole has done; the story illustrates why humanity is in a less-than-perfect situation.
 Humanity is typified by Adam and Eve—humanity lives in rebellion against its Creator, and that is why sin and death characterize all human societies.

-Eve was a "helper" for Adam, but that word does not imply inferiority.
+Eve was a “helper” for Adam, but that word does not imply inferiority.
 The Hebrew word is most often used for God himself, who is a helper to humans in our needs.
 Eve was not invented to do the work Adam didn’t want to do—Eve was created to do something that Adam was unable to do on his own.
-And when Adam saw her, he recognized that she was basically the same as he was, a God-given companion (v.
-23).
+When Adam saw her, he recognized that she was basically the same as he was, a God-given companion (verse 23).